 The great day hike climbing at the ridge above the Chiora village.

 The great hike which follows an old dirt road climbing from the Chiora village to the northeast and follows it all the way to the upper Notsaruli valley.
 The walk is not that difficult and offers great 360° views of surrounding mountains.
 A slight disadvantage may be that you are walking on the dirt track (even though with a very little to zero traffic).
-But, for the same reason, it could be a great place for a horse trip.
+But, for the same reason, it could be an excellent place for a horse trip.

 Duration: 1-2 days

 This walk can be comfortably done in a day (if you carry only a daypack) so I will describe this version.
-2-day variants are listed at the end of article.
+2-day variants are listed at the end of an article.

 The bus from Oni to Chiora travels only on Thursday - the market day.
 It leaves Oni around 7.30 and after Chiora continues further to Ghebi.
 There it loads people and goes back to Oni to the market.
 Then, in the afternoon, it does the same route again, departing from Oni to Chiora around 4:30 pm.